sarojvrc/Text-Editor/README.md

 <!-- ABOUT THE PROJECT -->
 <h1>🧐 Why this Project</h1>
 <br />
 This is a Simple Text Editor like your Notepad or MS Word in Computer.
-Using this app you can edit some documents, increse decrese the size of the font, can change the text color, insert an link, can put a line etc.
+Using this app you can edit some documents, increase decrease the size of the font, can change the text color, insert an link, can put a line etc.

 <h2>Landing Page<h2>